Joe Lockhart

-Joseph Patrick Lockhart (born July 13, 1959) is a spokesman and communications consultant, best known for being the 21st White House Press Secretary from October 5, 1998 to September 29, 2000, during the administration of U.S. President Bill Clinton.
+Joseph Patrick Lockhart (born July 13, 1959) is an American spokesman and communications consultant who served as the 21st White House press secretary during the Clinton administration.
 Previously, he had worked as press secretary for several Democratic politicians, including Walter Mondale, Paul Simon, and Michael Dukakis.
 Following his work as press secretary in the Clinton administration, he was an advisor to John Kerry during his 2004 presidential campaign.
 He subsequently founded and became managing director of the communications consulting firm The Glover Park Group, worked for Facebook from 2011 to 2012, and was executive vice president of communications and public affairs for the NFL from 2016 to 2018.

 Early life and career

 Born in The Bronx, Lockhart is the son of Ann Teahan and Raymond Lockhart, a longtime NBC producer associated with The Huntley–Brinkley Report and special-events coverage.
 He grew up in Suffern, New York.
-In 1978 he moved to Washington D.C. to attend Georgetown University where he received a BA in History.
+In 1978, he moved to Washington D.C. to attend Georgetown University, where he received a BA in History.
 In 1980, he worked on Jimmy Carter's presidential reelection campaign.

 He was press secretary for the 1984 presidential campaign of Walter Mondale, then worked for Paul Simon in the Senate.
-Stints with ABC and CNN followed, then the Michael Dukakis campaign.
+Stints with ABC and CNN followed, then the presidential campaign of Michael Dukakis in 1988.
 He moved to Robinson, Lake, Lerer & Montgomery with Mike McCurry, then back to ABC when they hired his (former) wife and colleague from the Mondale campaign, Laura Logan.

-Another stint with NBC covering the Romanian Revolution in 1989 preceded his first on-air job with Sky News reporting on the Gulf War and then business.
+Another stint with NBC covering the Romanian Revolution in 1989 preceded his first on-air job with Sky News, reporting on the Gulf War and then business.
 Private practice with Robinson, Lake followed, where he handled publicity for the Al Nahayan family during parts of the BCCI scandal.

 Clinton presidential campaign and the White House

 At a time when Lockhart was considering working for AOL, Mike McCurry recruited Lockhart back into politics, and he joined the 1996 Clinton re-election campaign.
 He served as the campaign spokesman and, following President Clinton's successful reelection, as Deputy Press Secretary to McCurry.
-After standing in for him on occasion to brief the press, Lockhart eventually succeeded McCurry and delivered his first briefing as Press Secretary on October 5, 1998.
+After standing in for him on occasion to brief the press, Lockhart eventually succeeded McCurry and delivered his first briefing as Press Secretary in October 1998.

-Lockhart handled the press during Clinton's impeachment and the 2000 Camp David Summit.
+Lockhart handled press relations during Clinton's impeachment and the 2000 Camp David Summit.
+Lockhart calls the pre-impeachment period in December 1998 the "most harrowing" weeks of his career.